Logapriyar25/Linux/README.md

 ### Describe CLI and GUI in Linux.
 * CLI, i.e., command line interface.
 It takes input as a command and runs the tasks of the system.
 The term GUI refers to the Graphical User Interface or the human-computer interface.
 It uses icons, images, menus, and windows, which can be manipulated through the mouse.

-# Linux Commands
-    This page contains linux shell commands and its details

 ## git commands to push the changes from local (Laptop) to the remote repository (https://github.com/)
     *   Go to the local repository folder in the laptop.